Serandt/VrProjectSite/content/post/locomotion.md

 The horizontal movement is triggered by the local position of the left controller, which has to be physically attached to the stick.

 With that and having the hmd and the controllers as a child object of the player object, it allows us to calculate the local position of the left controller compared to the start local position and rotation.
 Those are stored as variables at the beginning of the game.

 When the distance compared to the initial position is bigger than the defined threshold the player will trigger horizontal movement when moving the broom to the right or left.
+The player object is the one rotating to keep the local transform the same and make the calculation easier.
+This is used for all the movement options.

 ### Vertical movement